vekatze/neut/book/src/some-backstage-notes.md

 On the other hand, the flip side of harmony, namely local completeness, is often ignored when thinking about programs.
 At least, that was how it seemed to me N years ago.
 It made me wonder: Why does local completeness seem to play almost no role in a program when local soundness handles the time aspect of a program, which is of great importance?

-Leaded by the question, I tried to interpret local completeness as something related to the space aspect of a program.
+Led by the question, I tried to interpret local completeness as something related to the space aspect of a program.
 Then I noticed that the ability of local expansion, which is a fruit of local completeness, can be interpreted as our knowledge about the structure of the values of the type, which in turn means we can copy and discard values using their type.
 Here lies the idea of Neut.

 A good lecture note on harmony can be found [here](https://www.cs.cmu.edu/~fp/courses/15317-f09/lectures/03-harmony.pdf).